nafiahossain/Flask_API/readme.md

 ## Testing

 To test the API, you can use tools like [Postman](https://www.postman.com/) or [Swagger UI](http://localhost:5000/apidocs) (if integrated).
 Ensure that you include the `Authorization` header with the `Bearer` token for endpoints that require authentication.
+As for Swagger UI, enter the token in the authorize field this way: Bearer <token>.

 ## Contributing